nhsconnect/FHIR-Maternity-Record/pages/explore/explore_safety_alerts.md

 |  - author | 0..1 | Required | Reference | Flag creator<br/>Constraint (ref-1): SHALL have a contained resource if a local reference is provided |
 |   |  | Required |  CareConnect-Organization-1 | <font color="red">The Site Code of where the safety alert recorded</font> |
 |  - - reference | 0..1 | Required | [String](http://hl7.org/fhir/stu3/datatypes.html#string "String") | Literal reference, Relative, internal or absolute URL |

+## Mapping for Safety Alerts Practitioner ##

+The safety alerts details has reference(s) to the Practitioner resource.
+This means that any exchange of the safety alerts details heading data must also include the [Practitioner Details](explore_practitioner.html#mapping-for-practitioner)

+## Mapping for Safety Alerts Practitioner Role ##

+The safety alerts details has reference(s) to the Practitioner Role resource.
+This means that any exchange of the safety alerts details heading data must also include the [Practitioner Role Details](explore_practitioner_role.html#mapping-for-practitioner_role)

 ## Safety Alerts Example ##